 So you want to learn how to become a nurse?
-Nurses are in demand because of an aging population and the retirement of current nurses.
-A career in nursing is also rewarding both financially and emotionally.
+Nurses are in demand because of an aging population and the retirement of current nurses and a chronic shortage of credentialed nurses.
+A career in nursing is rewarding both financially and emotionally.
 Whatever your reason for wanting to become a nurse - this guide is for you!

 Step #1 - Carefully Consider Career Objectives